EDChui/katacoda-scenarios/slack-bot/step1.md

 4. Create a function for sending message to a specific channel

    This function takes the channel name or channel ID and the message to be sent as the parameter.
-   Channel name should be in the format of "#*something*", for exanple, "#general".
+   Channel name should be in the format of "#*something*", for example, "#general".
    Channel ID should looks something like "C0XXXXXX", you will learn how to get it in the next step.

    <pre class="file" data-filename="main.py" data-target="append">